Yield exceeds 15%! Besides Western Europe, where is the next gold mine for Chinese energy storage companies?

 The explosion of the Eastern European energy storage market is not a coincidence, but the result of multiple factors working together.

 Secondly, there is an urgent rigid demand for the power grid.
-The absorption problem faced by the Polish power grid is extremely severe, with the highest abandonment rate of solar power reaching 70.7% in 2024.
-The maximum load of the power grid does not exceed 13GW, while the combined maximum power of wind and solar can reach 16GW, far exceeding the load limit.
+The absorption issue faced by the Polish power grid is extremely severe, with the highest abandonment rate of solar power reaching 70.7% in 2024.
+The maximum load of the power grid does not exceed 13GW, while the combined maximum power of wind and solar energy can reach 16GW, far exceeding the load limit.

 Golden Key: High-Yield Operating Model

 One of Poland's largest electricity producers, PGE, plans to achieve 800MW of energy storage capacity by 2030.
-The 205MW battery storage project currently in tender, located in Zarnowiec, will work in conjunction with the existing pumped storage power station to provide ancillary services for wind and photovoltaic power within a 30-kilometer radius.
+The 205MW battery storage project currently out for tender, located in Zarnowiec, will work in conjunction with the existing pumped storage power station to provide ancillary services for wind and photovoltaic power within a 30-kilometer radius.

 The independent energy storage operator model obtains stable cash flow by participating in the capacity market.
 Poland introduced the capacity market mechanism in 2018, and the participation of energy storage in this field has rapidly increased.